Marcel1504/weatherapp-backend/README.md

 Application that summarizes raw data by hour, day, month, and year

+### weatherapp-assistant

+Application that provides an AI chatbot for assistance related to the WeatherApp

 ### weatherapp-consumer

 Application that consumes raw data and media sent by stations